ABC 33/40: News operation

 In parallel with the construction of new studios, a new news team was assembled.
 Portions of the separate WCFT and WJSU news operations were retained as news bureaus and to provide cut-ins of area-specific news on local cable systems; for instance, ABC 33/40 had six people in news in Tuscaloosa compared to the 20-person WCFT news department.
 However, Allbritton sought to compete in the Birmingham area: it offered the highest wages of any station in the market and succeeded in attracting top talent.
 Multiple on-air talent came from WBRC, the Birmingham market news leader.
 The two highest-profile departures were Brenda Ladun, a popular anchor and reporter at WBRC, and meteorologist James Spann.
 Ladun had spent eight years with WBRC before departing in July 1996 and suing the station for discrimination and sexual harassment charges.
 Spann's departure was directly tied to the affiliation switch: he sued WBRC to get out of his employment contract, disclosing that he felt Fox programming went against his religious beliefs and that he would not permit his son to watch Fox.

 Pam Huff in the ABC 33/40 studio with Congressman Gary Palmer in 2020.
 Huff joined the WBMA staff in 1997.

-ABC 33/40 began airing newscasts on its first day on air, September 1, 1996. offered a 90-minute morning newscast and weekday news at noon, 5, 6, and 10 p.m., plus early and late evening news on weekends.
+ABC 33/40 began airing newscasts on its first day on air, September 1, 1996.
+It offered a 90-minute morning newscast and weekday news at noon, 5, 6, and 10 p.m., plus early and late evening news on weekends.
 Founding news director Garry Kelly insisted that the station have all its newscasts ready by launch.
 Two former WCFT anchors joined the new ABC 33/40 operation.
 With lawsuits between Fox and Allbritton still pending, Ladun and Spann made their ABC 33/40 debuts on October 7.
 In the first Birmingham ratings survey since its launch, ABC 33/40 placed third among the market's four news stations, taking viewers away from WBRC.
 In April 1997, ABC 33/40 hired Pam Huff, formerly of WVTM-TV, to anchor its Good Morning Alabama newscast.

 WBMA became a second-place competitor with WBRC and, at times, WVTM in the Birmingham market over the course of the 2000s, though it lost the lead it had enjoyed for a time with its early evening newscasts.
 In November 2004's Nielsen ratings, WBMA placed first in the 5, 6, and 10 p.m. time slots for the first time in its history.
 The station debuted a 4 p.m. newscast in 2011.
-In November 2010, WBMA beat WBRC in prime time and 6 and 10 p.m. news; By 2023, it had slipped to third in late news, behind WVTM and well behind a dominant WBRC.
+In November 2010, WBMA beat WBRC in prime time and 6 and 10 p.m. news; by 2023, it had slipped to third in late news, behind WVTM and well behind a dominant WBRC.